"In that moment, I knew," Almeida recalls. "When I saw what song it was, I was like, 'Oh no they didn't.'"

 The exhibition's video piece invites viewers to watch 1990s piracy ads from a leather couch.

 "This isn't just talking about entertainment, but also with tools," Almeida emphasizes.
-"My roommate was a graphic designer and to get Photoshop licensed was just too expensive.
+"My older brother was a graphic designer and to get Photoshop licensed was just too expensive.
 That's one aspect of how we talk about piracy as agency because these paywalls really prevent you from getting ahead.
 On the entertainment side, it can be more superficial, but when you're talking about tools and labor, it's something that leaves you out of the market and unable to perform."

 "The main reason people buy pirated content is because it's what they can afford or what makes economic sense," Rivera adds.
 "You have so many countries with this massive wealth gap where it's the reality people live in versus the narrative that you're immoral or criminal by consuming these things that are just actually accessible."

-Though "The Elephant Never Forgets" has been in the works since 2020, its debut at Locust Project could not be more timely, Almeida closes.
+Though "The Elephant Never Forgets" has been in the works since 2020, its debut at Locust Projects could not be more timely, Almeida closes.
 The exhibition's themes of the importance and impact of free speech and accessible media speak to the censorship prevalent in Venezuela following the country's fraudulent election results.

 "I would like this exhibition to create a space for free speech and create awareness," Almeida says.
 "People don't have access to media in Venezuela to communicate.
 There's no freedom of speech, basically, and even expressing your opinion means you can be persecuted.
 I would like 'The Elephant Never Forgets' to be a platform to speak about what people in Venezuela cannot speak about."